NUWCDIVNPT/stig-manager/docs/reference/index.rst

     Grant
         A Grant is a record of a User or User Group being given a Role in a Collection.
 A User can have Grants in multiple Collections, and have different Roles in each Collection.
 Collection Owners or Managers can create/remove/modify Grants. :term:`Access Control List` rules can be applied to Grants to further refine the User's access to the Collection.
 See :ref:`roles-and-access` for more information.

+    Grantee
+        The User or User Group that is the recipient of a Grant.
+See :ref:`roles-and-access` for more information.

     Label
         A Label is a user-defined tag that can be applied to Assets in a Collection.
 Labels can be used to filter Assets in the Collection Dashboard and other views, and can be used in Access Control Rules to restrict or enable access to Assets based on their Labels.